cozy/cozy-stack/docs/intents.md

 The service resolution is the phase where a service is chosen to handle an intent.
 This phase is handled by the stack.

-After the client has started it's intent, it sends the `action` and `type` to the stack.
-The stack will then traverse the list of installed apps and find all the apps that can handle that specific combination of `action` and `type`.
+After the client has started it's intent, it sends the `action`, the `type` and the `permissions` to the stack.
+The stack will then traverse the list of installed apps and find all the apps that can handle that specific combination.
+Note that if the intent request `GET` permissions on a certain Cozy Document Type, but the service does not have this permission itself, it can not handle the intent.

 The stack then stores the information for that intent:

+- A unique id for that intent
 - Client URL
 - Service URL
 - `action`
 - `type`
+- `permissions`

+The service URL is parsed and the `{{.Intent}}` marker is replaced with the intent's id.
+If no `{{.Intent}}` marker is found, the URL is suffixed with `?intent=` followed by the intent's id, as a fallback.

-Finally, it replies to the client's request with the service's URL.
+Finally, the service URL is sent to the client.

 #### Service choice